International airport

-An international airport is an airport with customs and border control facilities, enabling passengers to travel between countries around the world.
-International airports are usually larger than domestic airports, and feature longer runways and have facilities to accommodate heavier aircraft such as the Boeing 747 and the Airbus A380 commonly used for international and intercontinental travel.
+An international airport may be a marketing term and can be an airport with customs and border control facilities, enabling passengers to travel between countries around the world.
+International airports are usually larger than domestic airports, and feature longer runways and have facilities to accommodate heavier aircraft such as the Boeing 747, Boeing 777, and the Airbus A380 commonly used for international and intercontinental travel.
 International airports often host domestic flights, which helps feed both passengers and cargo into international ones (and vice versa).